re-plicate/DynaGraph/README.md

 Due to some methods have no open-source code, it is hard to republicat and are marked with the marker *.

 *represents the result is not fiiled by now but will be continuously updated

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab1.png)

+The results show in the Table 1 demonstrate the comparable performance of DynaGraph.
+DynaGraph outperforms the baselines except for the Detectornet.
+However, this baseline has no open-source code and we refer the results from the initial paper.

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab2.png)

+The results in Table 2 compare DynaGraph with all the open-source baselines.
+It is surprising that DynaGraph achieve SOTA in both two datasets.
 ## 3.Time cost on TAXIBJ dataset
 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Fig1.png)